ydnyshhh/async-rl-lab/README.md

 - Why is inference better modeled as a serving subsystem than a helper function?
 - How should policy publication differ from policy adoption?
 - What is the smallest setup where GRPO-family post-training starts to feel different from classic synchronous RL?

-## Current Design Style

-The codebase aims to be:

-- explicit rather than magical
-- small enough to read end-to-end
-- technical but beginner-friendly
-- honest about approximations
-- useful for local experiments

-Two examples of that honesty:

-- The objective path is turn-aware and token-masked, but it is still educational in spirit and not a full audited production post-training math stack.
-- The policy backend supports masked turn-level updates, but it is still a lightweight local sequence policy rather than a transformer optimizer.

-Those tradeoffs are intentional.
-The repo tries to teach async RL system mechanics clearly before it tries to look large or impressive.

-## If You Want To Extend It

-Reasonable next experiments include:

-- plugging a real neural training backend under the current learner/objective interfaces
-- making role masks even finer inside turns
-- adding richer delayed-verifier experiments
-- expanding actor-local serving heterogeneity
-- implementing the planned `vLLM` backend

 ## Further Reading